Columbus is a smart city. Thanks to that nerdy undercurrent, there are tons of amazing educational experiences around town.

 Cost: Prices vary.
 Click here for more details.

-About: Since 1927, the Columbus Zoo has been educating people from not only our city, but all around the world about animals.
+About: Since 1927, the Columbus Zoo has been educating visitors from around the world about animals.
 With a message focused on conservation, a trip to the zoo and aquarium is a great way to learn about what we as humans can do to protect the world around us.

 Location: 4850 W Powell Rd, Powell, OH 43065